michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-09-newsletter.md

   you could require that your bitcoins can only be sent to an address that requires giving you 1,000 blocks (1 week) to evaluate the situation and possibly send them back to a whitelisted address before they can be spent to any non-whitelisted address.
-(The presenter notes that some developers are opposed to enabling this for fungibility reasons, although alternative approaches may be more acceptable.)
+(It was noted that some developers are opposed to enabling this for fungibility reasons, although alternative approaches may be more acceptable.)